 Here are a few tips on how to get the best results from any home blood test kit:8

 - To accurately determine deficiency or low levels of vitamin B12 you must stop taking any vitamin B12 supplements a few weeks before your test.
 Ask your doctor about this if it is prescribed to you.

 - You should also avoid taking biotin supplements for at least 2 days before you test – again, check with your doctor if it’s prescribed to you.

 - Follow instructions accurately for your specific blood test kit.

 Another great option is our Vitamin B12 Testing Kit, processed by London Medical Laboratories.

 - An easy and affordable way to check if your vitamin B12 levels are normal or you are deficient

-- Simple finger-prick sample method, which is sent off and checked by accredited laboratories with a doctor’s interpretation
+- Simple finger-prick sample method, which is sent off and checked by London Medical Laboratories with a doctor’s interpretation

 How to keep your vitamin B12 levels healthy